CESNET/fedoralink/docs/usage.rst

 Querying objects by stored metadata
 ===================================

-Even in the untyped objects one can query objects by stored metadata.
+Even with untyped objects one can search by stored metadata.
 As the name of the metadatum is an RDF predicate which is an URI, one can not use directly ``FedoraObject.objects.filter(http://...#organisation='CESNET')``.
 Use the ``**`` operator to pass metadata names and values.
 The same holds also for ``Q`` constructs.